Best things to to in Puerto Rico on Vacation

 Puerto Rican food culture

-Drinks include mavi and piña colada.
-Desserts include flan, arroz con dulce (sweet rice pudding), piraguas, brazo gitanos, tembleque, polvorones and dulce de leche.
+For a refreshing drink, try the mavi or piña colada.
+Desserts are also a highlight, featuring delectable treats such as flan, arroz con dulce, piraguas, brazo gitanos, tembleque, polvorones, and dulce de leche.

 European Cooking Influences